 The Best Remote Audio Recording Software for Podcasting

 “What’s the best audio recording software to record a podcast remotely?”
 This is a question very familiar to the Resonate Recording team.
-We’ve all have heard the terrible sounding podcast due to a Skype, Zoom, GoToMeeting, or Google Hangouts recording, and our goal is to make sure that doesn’t happen to you.
+We’ve all have heard the terrible sounding podcast due to a Skype, GoToMeeting, Google Hangouts, or phone call recording, and our goal is to make sure that doesn’t happen to you.
 So we are very thankful when podcasters ask this question so we can steer them in the right direction.
 We will answer this age old podcasting question in detail in this post.

 But before we offer the solution we’ve found to work best, it’s helpful to review the other common options that are used.
 Take a look at the images below.
 Do you notice a consistent theme?
 And do you notice how none of them say anything about recording?

 The reality is that none of the aforementioned remote “recording” (communication) options were designed to be remote audio recording software.
 They were designed to be used as remote communication platforms, and they happen to have a built in (usually low quality) audio recording feature.
 This simply means that they were designed to record phone calls for future reference or review, but not for broadcasting on radio, television or podcasts.
 Thankfully there is a platform that has been designed to record high quality remote recordings for podcasting: Zencastr.
-In our experience of working with 200+ podcasters, we have found Zencastr to be a great, reliable platform, and this is why it is our #1 recommended remote audio recording software for podcasting.
+In our experience of working with 600+ podcasters, we have found Zencastr to be a great, mostly reliable platform, and this is why we recommend this for remote audio recording software for podcasting.

 According to Zencastr’s website, here are a few of the key features of Zencastr:

-- Cloud Drive Integration: Zencastr can integrate with your Dropbox account for easy uploading and sharing of your files.
-They mention that Google Drive is coming soon, and maybe one day it will integrate with the Resonate Recordings’ Client Portal ;).
+Cloud Drive Integration: Zencastr can integrate with your Dropbox account for easy uploading and sharing of your files.
+They mention that Google Drive is coming soon, and maybe one day it will integrate with the Resonate Recordings’ app ;).

-- Automatic Post production: Zencastr offers automatic post production services for an additional fee or up to 10 hours with the professional paid plan.
+Automatic Post production: Zencastr offers automatic post production services for an additional fee or up to 10 hours with the professional paid plan.
 We have tried out the automatic post production feature on a few samples and have found it to be less than ideal.
 The reality is that an algorithm is only able to do so much when it comes to audio mixing.
 Every human voice is unique and, in our opinion, requires a custom mix.
 This is a cool feature in concept but the quality does not come close to the professional mixing and mastering provided by our in-house mixing engineers.
-(Don’t believe us?
-Give us a try!)

 At Resonate Recordings we believe that podcasting should be easy and the quality of your recordings should be the highest you can get.
 Zencastr makes it easy for podcasters to create high quality remote recordings.
 With Zencastr being a web based application, it makes it very accessible for everyone.
 Anyone with a computer, internet connection, and Google Chrome browser can use it.
 All you have to do is simply share one link with your guest and they open the link to join the recording.
 You can see the waveforms as you are recording, and we have found this to be very helpful.
 Overall, Zencastr is a great tool to record high quality podcasts from afar and helps you avoid a lot of the pitfalls many other podcasters have fallen into.